Sector Expertise. Client-First Delivery.

 Enterprise ERP Implementation — Mid-Market Organization

 A regional healthcare organization is 14 months into an ERP implementation that was originally scoped for 18 months and $4.2M.
-The vendor has submitted six scope change requests totaling $1.1M in additional fees, go-live has been pushed twice, and internal stakeholders are losing confidence.
+The technical team has submitted six scope change requests totaling $1.1M in additional fees, go-live has been pushed twice, and internal stakeholders are losing confidence.
 Leadership doesn't have visibility into whether the project can be saved.

 The ERP goes live five months after CMA engagement, $680K under the revised budget.
 The organization enters hypercare with a functioning governance model and a vendor relationship that is managed, not managed around.